namanyayg/fountain/README.md

 ![image](https://github.com/user-attachments/assets/883586fc-5eca-4272-89b4-d20ab304de3e)

 A multiplayer wish-granting fountain on the internet.
-What do you really want?
+Tell me, what do you really want?

 [Make a Wish Now](https://fountain.nmn.gl/)